bobllor/EntraBulker/README.md

 ## Usage

+> **NOTE**
+>
-**NOTE**: The application does not account for existing identities in Entra ID.
-The application is solely used to bulk accounts, as it does not rely on having API access.
+> The application does not account for existing identities in Entra ID.
+It is used to only create
+> users from reports into the tenant.
+> User principal name conflicts will need to be managed separately.

 The application has two ways to generate CSV files:
 1. **File uploading**: The home screen/default screen on first launch